 You can optionally customize all the graphics in BoofShare.
 That means your own share icons and even background graphics for the gallery and picture view screens.
 To do that, download BoofShare's graphical assets from here, then place any changed assets (keeping the same filenames and pixel dimensions of course) in the c:\photoboof\ipad_app_pics\Assets folder of the Photoboof computer.
 Connect Photoboof to BoofShare via LAN (this only works when sycning via LAN, not Dropbox), and Photoboof should upload the assets to BoofShare.
 Watch Photoboof's Uploader window for progress.
 Afterwards, restart BoofShare and you should see your updated assets.

 And note that "gallery_bg_landscape.png" and "gallery_bg_portrait.png" are shown behind the picture gallery, and "picture_view_bg_landscape.png" and "picture_view_bg_portrait.png" are shown behind the picture when viewing it.
 And note that at the top of BoofShare's settings you can lower the image gallery a bit if you want to add some branding above the picture gallery.

 - if the app crashes on launch after upgrading from a previous version, please uninstall and reinstall BoofShare.

 - if you get a lot of incomplete uploads to your iPad (black or grey squares for example) make sure your wifi connection is good.
 This is almost always caused by weak wifi.
-A good way to handle this is, if possible, to switch to a 5ghz router.
+A good way to handle this is, if possible, to switch to a 5ghz router, or using a cellphone's wireless tethering (especially an iPhone).
 Also, you should sync using Dropbox and not over the LAN.

 - and in general, make sure you're using the latest version of Photoboof when using BoofShare.